GodotMisogi/johnny/content/post/nonlinear-dynamics/index.md

 end
 ```

 As this is a boundary value problem, in contrast to the previous initial value problem, another function is required to specify the boundary conditions.
-Note that the distinction between initial value and boundary value problems is "superficial", and the mathematical treatment is generally identical as the formulation of space curves passing through specified points.
+Note that the distinction between initial value and boundary value problems is "superficial", and the mathematical treatment is generally identical as the formulation of 'space' curves passing through specified points.

 ```julia
 function falkner_skan_BC!(R, x, p, η)